World War II in the Slovene Lands: Under the Nazi occupation

-The Germans had a plan of the forced location of the Slovene population in the so called Rann Triangle, around the area of the southeastern Slovenian town Brežice.
-The area was the border area towards the Italian occupation zone.
-The German Gottscheers would have been relocated to that area and would form an ethnic barrier to other Slovene lands.
-The rest of the Slovene population in Lower Styria was seen as Wends, which should have been assimilated.
-Nationalist activists and people who moved from other parts of Yugoslavia after 1919 were expelled to the puppet states of Nedić's Serbia and NDH.
-Because Hitler opposed having the ethnic German Gottscheers in the Italian occupation zone, they were moved out of it.
+The Germans planned for the forced location of the Slovene population in the so-called Rann Triangle, around the area of the southeastern Slovenian town Brežice, near the border with the Italians.
+The rest of the Slovene population in Lower Styria was seen as Wends, to be assimilated.
+Nationalists and people who moved from other parts of Yugoslavia after 1919 were expelled to the puppet states of Nedić's Serbia and NDH.
+Because Hitler opposed having ethnic German Gottscheers in the Italian occupation zone, they were moved and would form an ethnic barrier to other Slovene lands.
 About 46,000 Slovenes were transported to Saxony in Germany in order to make space for the relocated Gottscheers.
+Around 30,000 to 40,000 Slovene men were conscripted into the Wehrmacht and sent to the Eastern front.
+Slovene was banned in schools, and its use in public life was curbed.

 The majority of Slovene victims during the war were from northern Slovenia, i.e. Lower Styria, Upper Carniola, Central Sava Valley, and Slovenian Carinthia.
-However, their formal annexation to the "German Reich" was postponed because of the installation of the new "Gauleiter" and "Reichsstatthalter" of Carinthia first, and later the Nazis dropped the plan because of the Slovene Partisans, with which they wanted to deal first.
-Only Meža valley initially became part of "Reichsgau Carinthia".
+However, their formal annexation to Germany was postponed because of the installation of the new "Gauleiter" and "Reichsstatthalter" of Carinthia first.
+The Nazis dropped the plan because of the Slovene Partisans, with which they wanted to deal first.
+Only Meža valley initially became part of Reichsgau Carinthia.
+They later joined the Yugoslav Partisans led by Josip Broz Tito.